Schola Medica Salernitana: Almo Collegio Salernitano

 The Medical College was an independent academic body of the School.
 Its aim was to submit students who had completed the required years of study to a rigorous examination to obtain the doctorate, not only to practice medicine but also to teach it.

 The Medical College was a professional organization for the defense of the medics' interests and dignity, and also to put a brake on the pesky work of medicines.

 The first sovereign act validating the college's prerogatives by granting legal recognition to the academic titles issued by it dates back to Emperor Frederick II in 1200.
 All the doctors in the city were "Alunni" and they also gradually had the right to enter the college.
 Usually the function of conferring graduates took place either in the Church of St. Peter at Court, or of St. Matthew or in the Chapel of St. Catherine.
 But at the beginning of the year 1000 the conferment took place in the palace of the city.

 The oath represented the highest moral conception of the doctor's function, who swore to give his help to the poor without asking for anything and at the same time was a sublime affirmation before God and men to maintain an honest life and strict conduct.
 In order to obtain a pharmacy license, that is to say in arte aromatariae, the candidate was required to be of a moral and honest character, qualities which the School held in high esteem.
 Such a diploma was often held as evidence of the 'religious' character of a young graduate.
 The authenticity of the doctoral privileges, issued by the Collegio di Salerno, was attested by the notary, and was necessary to teach the subject.
 A doctorate not only had the examination date but also the year of the Pope's accession.
 This was because the civil calendar varied by state, but not the papal date, especially as regards the diplomas of graduates in foreign countries.
 The diplomas always bore the seal of the college in wax.
 In the middle of these circular seals is clearly visible the coat of arms of the city, represented by the patron Saint Matthew in the act of writing the Gospel.

-Many Salernitan works were lost.
-The masters of the school have the great merit of dictating for the first time the norms that the doctor must follow when he is at the patient's bed.
-They are a precious document that reveals how dedicated were these teachers to the physician's mission and their spirit of observation and profound knowledge of the human body.